 - Where on Earth Is Carmen Sandiego? took the title of the trope for "Follow My Footprints"

 - On Jimmy Two-Shoes, Lucius wants Beezy to inherite the Family Business from him, but Beezy's more interested in doing... well, nothing.

 - In The Simpsons, Krusty was for years estranged from his father because he became an entertainer instead of following the family tradition of being a rabbi.
 Which leads us to this great quote.

 Homer: Boy, you don't have to follow in my footsteps if you don't want too.

 Bart: That's okay.
 I don't even like using the bathroom after you.

 - In ThunderCats (2011) Claudus is the stern father to Lion-O who can't understand why his youngest son so different from his older adoptive brother Tygra and himself.

 - In The Transformers episode "Duplicity", Megatron wanted Will to be this until Will ran away and Never Found the Body came into play.

-- In a Real Life aversion one noted Sherpa guide made it his effort to safe up money from his climbs to put his children through school, saying "I climb so my children won't have to."
+- In a Real Life aversion, one noted Sherpa guide made it his effort to save up money from his climbs to put his children through school, saying "I climb so my children won't have to."